A stroke happens when there is a loss of blood flow in a dog’s brain that leads to abnormal neurological symptoms, seizures, or coma.

 Veterinarians may use several medications to reduce symptoms.
 Sedatives can help reduce disorientation, antiemitics may help with nausea, anti-inflammatories like corticosteroids can reduce swelling and inflammation, and anticonvulsants can control seizures.

-Treatments for the causes of strokes in dogs vary and will likely be ongoing.
+Treatments for the causes of stroke in dogs vary and will likely be ongoing.
 Blood thinners can be prescribed to reduce blood clots, and high blood pressure medication might be given to dogs with hypertension.
 Antibiotics may be prescribed if a bacterial infection can’t be ruled out.

 Other drugs, surgery, or therapy may be used to treat underlying conditions that cause a stroke, as well.